TN1ck/anagrams.io/README.md

 # frontend
 cd ts-frontend
 npm install
+npm run build
 ```

 ## Deployment

-We use a max of gitlab + digital ocean for deployment.
+We use a mix of gitlab + digital ocean for deployment.

 1. Setup the machine according to https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04
 ```